nathiegi/Repo1/holyday/version-1-2/implementation-manual-v-1-2.md

 <!-- TITLE: HolyDay - Implementation Manual V1.2 -->
 <!-- SUBTITLE: A quick summary of Implementation Manual V1.2 -->

-# Implementation Manual
+# Installation Guide
 ### Project Name: HolyDay
 ### Version: V1.2
 ### Last Modified date: **/**/****

 ## Purpose
-In this document, the installation of "HolyDay" is detailed, what steps must be followed to install it on your host or local server, and what are its requirements..
+In this document, the installation of "HolyDay" is detailed, what steps must be followed to install it on your host or local server, and what are its requirements.
 ## System Description
 Holyday is a vacation manager that aims to make easy the requests process of absences, provide employees information and notify the status of it.
 ## Glossary, Acronyms and Abbreviations